r3c/arshive/readme.md

   ones.
 Default value is 7.
 - `max_size=N`: log a warning if size of created backup file is larger than N bytes.
+- `max_size_ratio=N`: log a warning if size of created backup file is more than N times larger than previous backup size (N can be a decimal number).
 - `min_size=N`: log a warning if size of created backup file is smaller than N bytes.
+- `min_size_ratio=N`: log a warning if size of created backup file is less than N times smaller than previous backup size (N can be a decimal number).

 ## Resource